pabstm/NovoLign/README.md

 #### What input files does it use?
 NovoLign is tested to work with .psm output formats from PEAKS de novo sequencing and DeepNovo.
 Any tabular or .txt-like format can be supplied, provided it contains a column of peptide sequences with the header `Peptide`.
-In default operation NovoLign will look for any folder starting with `Input_` within the NovoLign directory (see: Path parameters).
 For each folder, the required files are identified with the following syntax:
 - de_novo_file=..\\*de novo* *peptides.csv
 - database_searching_file=..\\*psm.csv